-We interviewed existing customers of BaseStation3[TM], AgSense®, Valley SchedulingTM and our industryleading ICON panels, as well as Valley customers that had never used those products.
+We interviewed existing customers of BaseStation3[TM], AgSense, Valley Scheduling[TM] and our industry-leading ICON panels, as well as Valley customers who had never used those products.
 We learned growers' most-used features, likes and dislikes, and incorporated that feedback into Valley 365.